 When an incident of bullying is reported to a member of Staff, it must be referred to the Class Teacher.
 Class Teachers may keep records of certain incidents occurring within the class, so it is important that they are kept informed of any other reported incidents.
 At this stage, the Teacher would speak to the victim and perpetrator, offer support to the victim and counselling and punishment, if considered necessary, to the perpetrator.
-An Incident Report will be completed and handed to the Head Teacher to record the incident.
+An Incident Report will be completed on CPOMS and the safeguarding team will be alerted to this.